Theatre of Dionysus: Audience

-While the plays of the time are addressed to the adult male citizen class of the city it is apparent that metics, foreigners and slaves were also in attendance, the cost of tickets was underwritten by the Theoric Fund.
+While the plays of the time are addressed to the adult male citizen class of the city, it is apparent that metics, foreigners and slaves were also in attendance; the cost of tickets was underwritten by the Theoric Fund.
 Much more controversial is whether women were also present.
 All arguments on the subject are ex silentio since there is no direct evidence that women attended the Theatre of Dionysus.
 Jeffrey Henderson argues that since women participated in other rites and festivals they could certainly have attended the theatre.
-In contrast, Simon Goldhill maintains that the City Dionysia was a socio-political event similar to the courts or the assembly which women were excluded from.
+In contrast, Simon Goldhill maintains that the City Dionysia was a socio-political event similar to the courts or the assembly from which women were excluded.
 No definite answer to the problem has been put forward.

 Acoustics

-Due to the poor state of its preservation the acoustics of the Theatre of Dionysus cannot be reconstructed.
-However, by analogy with other, similar Greek amphitheatres some idea of the sound quality of the ancient theatre can be gleaned.
-Long renowned for their excellent acoustics, it is only recently that scientific analysis of this has taken place.
-The ERATO project in 2003–2006, Gade and Angelakis in 2006, Psarras et al. in 2013 used omnidirectional source-receivers to make measured maps of strength, reverberation and clarity.
-The most recent study, Hak et al 2016, used a large number of S-R to take the most detailed mapping yet.
+Due to the poor state of its preservation, the acoustics of the Theatre of Dionysus cannot be reconstructed.
+However, by analogy with other, similar Greek theatres, some idea of the sound quality of the ancient theatre can be gleaned.
+Ancient theatres are long renowned for their excellent acoustics, but it is only recently that scientific analysis of this has taken place.
+The ERATO project in 2003–2006, Gade and Angelakis in 2006, and Psarras et al. in 2013 used omnidirectional source-receivers to make measured maps of strength, reverberation and clarity.
+Hak et al 2016, used a large number of source-receivers to make an even more detailed mapping.
 Their findings were that the speech clarity was best in the Odeon of Herodes Atticus and that there is a greater degree of reverberation at Epidaurus due to reflection from the opposing seats.